I never let summer go by without making vegan Fried Green Tomatoes. They are golden and crispy on the outside and melt-in-the-mouth delicious!

 - Salt and ground black pepper to taste

-- 2 tablespoon vegetable oil (or cooking spray, for frying)
+- 2 tablespoon avocado oil or any neutral oil (or cooking spray, for frying)

 Instructions